 Industry leading retailers may quote up to £4,000 to fit a kitchen without plastering, flooring, or tiles.
 An independent fitter would be able to quote between £1,500 and £2,000 for the same plus plastering, tiling, and flooring dependant on the needs of the customer.

-Using the Tradesmen Prices form below will give you 3-4 competitive quotes from local kitchen fitters, which you can choose to pursue or compare with estimates you’ve already received.
+Using the Tradesmen Prices form above will give you 3-4 competitive quotes from local kitchen fitters, which you can choose to pursue or compare with estimates you’ve already received.
 When we look for your quotes, we make sure that the tradespeople we work with are thoroughly vetted, and that whoever they subcontract is qualified to carry out their relevant jobs.